seanKenkeremath/lords-and-lads/README.md

 #### Rallying the Lads

 If there is an active Uprising nail, a Lad may choose to call "Rally".
 If they do, their turn ends and they forfeit the ability to perform flips on that turn.
-By callling "Rally", that Lad has effectively contributed 1 flip to the next Lad who calls "Uprising" and performs an Uprising flip.
+By calling "Rally", that Lad has effectively contributed 1 flip to the next Lad who calls "Uprising" and performs an Uprising flip.
 For instance, if a Lad rallies and the next Lad in turn order calls "Uprising", that Lad can now perform a single flip and strike the nail (where they would normally need at least 2 flips).
-Factoring in Rallies, the total number of strikes allowed to a Lad during an Uprising turn becomes `f - 1 + r` where `f` is the number of flips
+Factoring in Rallies, the total number of strikes allowed to a Lad during an Uprising turn becomes `f - 1 + r` where `f` is the number of flips and `r` is the number of Rallies.

 Rallies can be stacked indefinitely, but as soon as a Lad performs a normal Uprising flip, they are all spent and the Rally count goes back to 0.